 - Set your thermostat to 78 degrees Fahrenheit; 26 degrees Celsius

-Whether you’re hoping to set up air conditioner service or want to find out more about your replacement air conditioner possibilities, give the experts at Sunbeam Service Experts a call at 716-427-6807 or set up an appointment with us through our online scheduler.
+Whether you’re hoping to set up air conditioner service or want to learn more about your replacement air conditioner possibilities, give the pros at Sunbeam Service Experts a call at 716-427-6807 or set up an appointment with us through our online scheduler.